renalreg/dashboard-stats/README.md

 [Use Poetry to set the application version.](https://python-poetry.org/docs/cli/#version)

 E.g. `poetry version patch` for fix releases, `poetry version minor` for new functionality releases, or `poetry version major` for breaking-change releases.

+### Packaging and Publishing

+Publishing the library is handled automatically by GitHub Actions.
+The published version includes only the core library files, metadata, and `PKG-README.md`.
+Demo notebooks, and tests, are not included.

+To publish a new release:

+- Ensure all tests are passing on the `master` branch.
+- Update the package version number (see above section) on the `master` branch, commit, and push.
+- [Create a new GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) named after the version number, with a prefixed lowercase "v".
+E.g. `v1.0.0`
+- Publish the release.
+GitHub Actions will ensure all tests pass, then publish the library to PyPI

 ### Running the demo notebooks